FIRSTdotorg/automation-sig-www/bcp-guide/use-cases/aws-snapshot-analysis/README.md

 * Secrets/config management
 * Provisioning EC2 instances via the `amazon.aws` collection
 * Copying snapshots via the `community.aws` collection
-* Running ad-hoc commands in the analysis env
+* Running adhoc commands in the analysis env
-* Delete snapshots using a scheduled run that searches for snapshots out side of the retention period
+* Delete snapshots using a scheduled run that searches for snapshots outside of the retention period

 ### Analysis Environment

-The analysis environment could be implemented different ways, but basing it off of an EC2 instance does provide some nice benefits since the snapshots are already in AWS.
+The analysis environment could be implemented in different ways, but basing it off of an EC2 instance does provide some nice benefits since the snapshots are already in AWS.